m2osw/eventdispatcher/README.md

 may be restarted at any time (which is pretty much 100% of the time!)
 This makes your clients very much more stable.

+The following are the classes available with the datagram Unix socket
+implementation:

+* Base class -- opens the `AF_UNIX` socket in `SOCK_DGRAM` or `SOCK_SEQPACKET`
+mode.
+* Client class -- the client class is used to send data over a datagram socket.
+This class is not a connection, so it can't actually be used with the communicator.
+We use it to send signals such as a PING or DONE message.
+* Server class -- similar to a client, this also binds the socket so it can receive messages.
+* Server Connection class -- this class is a connection and it can be used with the communicator.
+If you are to send eventdispatcher messages, you certainly want to use the next class, though.
+* Server Message Connection class -- this class is based on the Server Connection class and it also implements receival and distribution via the dispatcher of messages.
+Notice that the `send_message()` function is static, all you need as a client is that one function (if you want to get a reply, you need to also implement a server).

+This is very similar to the UDP implementation except that packets can be a lot bigger.
+We limit messages to 64Kb instead of 1Kb.
+Our messages are generally pretty small, though.

 ### Unix FIFO

 The Unix FIFOs (see `pipe(2)`) can be used with the library.
 They also